-Students who did not reach the minimum standard of competence in their Year 9 NAPLAN or Year 10 OLNA will have a further two opportunities to successfully complete OLNA testing in March and September in both Year 11 and Year 12.
+Students who did not reach the minimum standard of competence in their Year 9 NAPLAN or Year 10 OLNA will have a further two opportunities to successfully complete OLNA testing in both Year 11 and Year 12.
 Reaching the minimum standard for Literacy and Numeracy is a WACE requirement.